YoShibyl/RockMeterYARG/README.md

 ### While this mod and BepInEx are installed, please *DO NOT* report any bugs to YARC, *unless* you can reproduce them in the unmodded game!

 ## Known issues
-- The mod currently only works properly with one player at a time, and only 5-fret guitar players, so please don't use this mod with multiple players or Drums! *(drums will be supported soon™)*
+- The mod currently only works properly with one player at a time, so please don't use this mod with multiple players!
-- There currently isn't a way to disable failing in-game without removing the plugin's DLL file

 ## Installation
 1) Install [BepInEx 6.0.0-pre1](https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.1) to a ***portable installation*** of YARG.